CitrineInformatics/citrine-python/docs/source/formulations_example.rst

     formulation = FormulationDescriptor("mixed and blended margarita")
     data_source = GemTableDataSource(table_id=table.uid, table_version=table.version, formulation_descriptor=formulation)

-The first component of the graphical model is a :class:`~citrine.informatics.predictors.simple_mixture_predictor.SimpleMixturePredictor`, which flattens the input formulation--it repeatedly replaces components with their ingredients until only the basic ingredients remain.
+The first component of the graphical model is a :class:`~citrine.informatics.predictors.simple_mixture_predictor.SimpleMixturePredictor`, which flattens the input formulation--it repeatedly replaces components with their ingredients until only the atomic ingredients remain.
 This flattening efficiently teaches the predictor about the relationship between ingredients.
-In this case, it learns exactly how "simple syrup A" and "simple syrup B" are similar to each other.
+In this case, it learns exactly how "simple syrup A" and "simple syrup B" are similar to each other because they both contain atomic ingredients sugar and water but in slightly different amounts.
-Although the homogeneous representation is not entirely appropriate for all formulations problems, it is usually an excellent approximation, especially when coupled with flexible machine learning models that can learn subtle relationships within the data.
+Although the homogeneous representation is not entirely appropriate for all formulations problems, it is usually an excellent approximation, especially when coupled with flexible machine learning models that can emulate more complexsubtle relationships within the data.

 .. code-block:: python